-We all have those friends or loved ones who always seem to be hiking in beautiful places on the weekends.
+We all know people who always seem to be hiking in beautiful places on the weekends.
 Perhaps you’re usually beside them on those adventures because you’re a hiker yourself.

-If you’re looking for the perfect gift for your girlfriend/boyfriend, best friend, parent, or coworker, this detailed guide features hiking gifts for every type of hiker out there.
+If you’re looking for the perfect gift for your outdoorsy girlfriend/boyfriend, best friend, parent, or coworker, this detailed guide features hiking gifts for every type of hiker out there.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.